digital-work-lab/digital-work-lecture/11-futures.md

 - A physical and cognitive integration of humans and machines
 - People will be able to have body and mind enhancement

-- Elon Musk's Neuralink project: "A merger between biological and digital intelligence"
+Example: Elon Musk's Neuralink project - "A merger between biological and digital intelligence"

+- 2017-05-05 Launch of Neuralink to develop Brain-computer interfaces
+- 2023-05-25 Approval for clinical trials by the FDA
+- 2024-01-29 Successful implantation with promising results
+- 2024-02-20 Human participant is able to control a computer mouse through thought

 ![bg right:35% width:400px](../material/neuralink.jpg)